 Currently, the only way to reach Easter Island is with a six-hour flight from Santiago, the capital of Chile (and the country of which the island is part).

-LATAM operates flights at least a couple of times per week (prior to Covid-19, there were up to two flights daily), with flights costing from $500 USD return – although you should budget for at least double that during the peak months of October through April.
+LATAM operates flights up to twice daily, with flights costing from $500 USD return – although you should budget for at least double that during the peak months of October through April.
 During February, when the annual Tapait Rapa Nui Festival takes place – an incredible display of culture and sporting prowess – flights can cost even more.

 Before boarding, you’ll be required to show that you have made accommodation reservations with registered lodgings.
 New rules also mean you’re only allowed to stay on the island for up to 30 days.